Chorss/docker-pgAdmin4/README.md

 **Data Storage Outside of the Container**

-Data is stored in a volume, located at /data/.
+ This will store session, configuration and storage on the given volume.
+ The application user within the container will change it's uid/gid to the given values and will use this uid/gid to write to the volume-directory.

-`docker run -d -p 5050:5050 -v /home/user/data:/data chorss/docker-pgadmin4`
+`docker run -d -p 5050:5050 -e UID=2301 -e GID=2301 -v /home/user/data:/data chorss/docker-pgadmin4`